Introduction

 HISTORY

 Nestled among the teak forests and gently rolling hills along National Highway 69 between New Delhi in the north and Chennai (Madras) in the south, is the village of Padhar.
-Situated in rural Central India (Madhya Pradesh) about 170kms from Bhopal, the village got its name more than 120 years ago from the Swedish “Padre” (missionary Pastor) who miraculously healed the local chief’s son presumably suffering from Malaria.
-This area is part of the belt of dense jungles and there were frequent injuries as a result of encounters with wild animals that needed to be treated.
-This added to a lack of medical facilities because it was such a isolated place.
-This led to the establishment of a small dispensary that eventually grew into the present 200 bedded Hospital.
+Situated in rural Central India (Madhya Pradesh), about 170 km from Bhopal, the village got its name more than 120 years ago from the Swedish “Padre” (missionary Pastor) who miraculously healed the local chief’s son, presumably suffering from Malaria.
+This area is part of a belt of dense jungles, and there were frequent injuries resulting from encounters with wild animals that required treatment.
+This contributed to a lack of medical facilities, given its isolated location.
+This led to the establishment of a small dispensary that eventually grew into the present 200-bed Hospital.

-Padhar Hospital is a charitable multispeciality hospital belonging to the Evangelical Lutheran Church in Madhya Pradesh.
-Catering mainly to local tribal communities, namely the Gonds, Korku and Gawalis, the hospital has earned a reputation for dedicated service and now attracts patients from the neighbouring states of Maharashtra and Chhattisgarh as well.
+Padhar Hospital is a charitable, multispecialty hospital affiliated with the Evangelical Lutheran Church in Madhya Pradesh.
+Catering mainly to local tribal communities, including the Gonds, Korku, and Gawalis, the hospital has earned a reputation for dedicated service.
+It now attracts patients from neighbouring states of Maharashtra and Chhattisgarh as well.

-Under the able guidance of Dr. Vincent K. Solomon who has been Medical Superintendent since 1986, the hospital has expanded tremendously.
+Under the able guidance of Dr. Vincent K. Solomon, who has served as Medical Superintendent since 1986, the hospital has undergone tremendous expansion.
 Dr. Solomon, an Orthopaedic Surgeon trained in CMC Ludhiana, has been working here since 1978.
-His many achievements include the introduction of Total Hip and Knee replacement surgeries, Intensive Care Unit, Dialysis Centre, Pain and Palliative Care Centre.
-Thanks to his unstinted efforts, Padhar Hospital is now a government-recognised institute for treatment of Polio.
+His many achievements include the introduction of Total Hip and Knee replacement surgeries, an Intensive Care Unit, a Dialysis Centre, and a Pain and Palliative Care Centre.
+Thanks to his unstinting efforts, Padhar Hospital is now a government-recognised institute for the treatment of Polio.
 He has been instrumental in constructing a dedicated Orthopaedic operation theatre and in procuring modern equipment to keep pace with modern medical technology.
 He is also credited with building manpower through various paramedical courses, not only for this hospital but also for the needs of other mission hospitals in India.

 .